Want to make your own vertical herb spiral garden? This compact space saving design can be made with just a few basic steps.

-If you have access to biodynamic preps you may choose to add these too.
+If you have access to biodynamic preps, you may choose to add these too.
 To assist breakdown and ensure there is enough moisture, water in each layer with liquid seaweed.
 Expect some natural settling to occur.

-How to Videos & Resources
+Herb Spiral How to Videos and Resources

-Watch how to build your soil to feed your plants in a herb spiral, to meet their individual needs (the video quality is not great but the information is helpful!)
+Watch how to build your soil to feed your plants in a herb spiral, to meet their individual needs.
+(The video quality is not great but the information is helpful!)

-This video covers a Permaculture group building a spiral with straw and planting into pockets of compost.
+This video covers a Permaculture group building a herb spiral with straw and planting into pockets of compost.

-Dean Chichelli from The Nature Learning Center shows how to build a Spiral Herb Garden – he mainly uses straw and then plants into pockets of compost at the end.
+Dean Chichelli from The Nature Learning Center shows how to build a Spiral Herb Garden.
+He mainly uses straw and then plants into pockets of compost at the end.